CSE429: Algorithms for Modern Computing Systems

 Grading Policy (Changed due to student input from Spring 2024):

-Final Letter Grades: These are the final "curved" grades.
-(That is, there is no need to ask me during the semester if I will curve the final grades.)
-These numbers are points, not percentages, and include any additional bonus points (i.e., there will be more than 100 points available in the course).
+Final Letter Grades: These are the final "curved" grades based on the points available during the semester, which are listed above under Grading Policy.
 There will be "+"s and "-"s that will be determined after the numeric grading for the semester is complete.

 Personnel